agiletkiewicz/agiletkiewicz.github.io/_posts/2020-05-21-cli_project_the_life_changing_magic_of_refactoring.markdown

 **Made the Brand class more flexible**
 <br>

 I have a `Brand` class responsible for creating and storing instances of ethical activewear brands.
-At first, I had a single method (`#create_from_page`) creating a new instance of the `Brand` class and using css selectors to find information to assign corresponding attributes.
+At first, I had a single method (`#create_from_page`) creating a new instance of the `Brand` class and using css selectors to extract information from a Nokogiri XML element to assign corresponding attributes.

 This was **not flexible**, because what if I wanted to create an instance of a Brand using a different data source?
 That wouldn't work.